January 17th, 2011 | Published in Texas

 Newcomers to Marfa-painters, printmakers, potters, gallery people also have a stake in the dispute, since it speaks so directly to what Marfa will become.
 They’re championing the community as a rising colony of creativity, not to mention a pleasant weekend getaway-if you have a private jet.
 Many even say it’s the next Santa Fe-not too far-fetched a comparison, since Marfa has the same dry climate, the same sharp light, and the same blend of desert and mountains.
 But a large percentage of Marfa residents think Santa Fe is horrible and that the kinds of people it attracts would reduce Marfa to a pop imitation of its former self Which moves the old guard, which remembers it as a ranching town landlocked by cattle kingdoms the size of small states, to wonder what the hell is going on.

 "I’m the optimist in the family,” maintains Rainer Judd, who offers her early recollections of Marfa-which were formed by a contentious custody fight-as evidence that she has a different perspective from most of the art crowd.
 Donald Judd and Rainer’s mother, Julie Finch, a dancer, were still married when he rented a summer house here in 197 1.
 They divorced in 1976, shortly after Judd took up permanent residence.
 Then, in May 1977, he practically kidnapped his children, picking them up at school in New York City as if they were going on a weekend outing and flying them to Marfa.
 Rainer was six; Flavin was nine.
-The legal battle ultimately wound up at the Presidio County Court House, where the kids told the judge and jury that they wanted to live with their father.
+The legal battle ultimately wound up at the Presidio County Court House.
 Judd was awarded custody.
 “I knew he’d won,” Rainer says, “by the way he was driving his pickup so fast up the road.

 “We had a house on a hill with a windmill, and we all had horses,” she remembers fondly.
 “It was very western.
 I dressed like a cowboy until a sweet little lady showed me cowgirl clothes.”
 Rainer and Flavin attended Marfa schools through the end of junior high, but their lives were hardly typical of small-town kids.
 Judd pulled them out of school a month early so they could spend summers traveling in Europe.
 “We were one-fourth European, really” Rainer says.
 Weekends during the rest of the year were reserved for the Ayala de Chinati ranch, the property Judd valued most of all his holdings.
 “I’d always want to take a friend, because there was no electricity, no hot water,” says Rainer.
 “We read by candlelight.”
 And Judd treated her and her friends like adults.
 “We’d sit by the fire and talk.
 It developed in me a wondering type of thinking, free to ask questions.
 Some parents take their kids hunting or to Disneyland.
 Driving to the land, making fires, and talking was his gift.